zautumnz/cozy/README.md

 ### 2.6.1 Ternary Expressions

-`monkey` supports the use of ternary expressions, which work as you would expect with a C-background:
+`cozy` supports the use of ternary expressions, which work as you would expect with a C-background:

     function max(a,b) {